codenart/codenart.github.io/_posts/2-css/2017-08-24-css-11-width-height.md

 Is that a magic?
 We don't even have to make any calculation.
 Web browsers automatically take care of the complex task and maintain those images' aspect ratio.
-I've no idea why web browsers know exactly what we want.
-Everything just works like charm. :D
+I've no idea why web browsers know exactly what we want. :D

 Note that the `auto` value can be used with various CSS properties and we'll meet it again and again.